MythicSystems/Documents/Declarations.md

 ## Vision

-Be a widely recognized phenomena of collective inspiration.
+Being a widely recognized phenomena of collective inspiration.

 ## Mission

-Catalyze positive change in people’s lives and our world with extraordinary experiences of enchantment, adventure, and celebration.
+Catalyzing positive change in people’s lives and our world with extraordinary experiences of enchantment, adventure, and celebration.

 ## Philosophy (draft)